iwdael/Briefness/README.md

 }

 ```
-## Fragment is also used in a similar way, in addition to binding layout .
-There are a little different
+Fragment is also used in a similar way, in addition to binding layout.
+There are a little different.
 ```Java
 public abstract class BaseFragment extends Fragment {